anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 **Exit criteria**: NFVI certification testing should completed with following exit criteria:
 * All mandatory test cases should pass.
-* A report to be generated with test summary along with test results and statistics in HTML, JSON, XML etc. format.
+* Test results collated, centralized, and normalized, with a final report generated showing status of the test scenario/case (e.g. Pass, Fail, Skip, Measurement Success/Fail, etc), along with traceability to a functional, or non-functional, requirement

 <a name="2.7"></a>
 ## 2.7 Frameworks